pfortune/Space-Game/README.md

 # Space Game README

 ## Setup
-This game requires Processing4 to run.
-Also, make sure the folder that the game is in is called SpaceGame or the game will not run correctly.
-If the folder is not SpaceGame, rename it.
-Then open the SpaceGame.pde file in Processing4.
+To run this game, you'll need to have Processing4 installed on your computer.
+Additionally, it's important to ensure that the game files are stored within a folder named "SpaceGame", as the game may not run correctly if the folder has a different name.
+If necessary, rename the folder to "SpaceGame" and open the "SpaceGame.pde" file in Processing4 to start playing.

 ## Description